tinasalihu/tinasalihu/README.md

 # Hi, I'm Tina!
-I'm a Mathematics graduate from Queen Mary University.

-Currently an aspiring data analyst passionate about using technology to solve data problems!
+I'm a Mathematics graduate from Queen Mary University, passionate about using technology to solve data problems.

 ---